cebernal/ScreenshotCollector/README.md

 # ScreenshotCollector
--Extracts screenshots from an Android device -Authenticates a user in order to send the data
+.Extracts screenshots from an Android device .Authenticates a user in order to send the data